MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-L01-quantitative-wrapup.md

 * Given a research question involving one quantitative variable, construct the null and alternative hypotheses in words and using appropriate statistical symbols.

-* Investigate the process of creating a null distribution for one quantitative variable
+* Investigate the process of creating a null distribution for one quantitative variable.

-* Find, evaluate, and interpret a p-value from the null distribution
+* Find, evaluate, and interpret a p-value from the null distribution.

-* Use simulation methods to find a confidence interval for a single mean
+* Use simulation-based methods to find a confidence interval for a single mean.

 * Interpret a confidence interval for a single mean.